 It may be that you’re travelling to a destination you are familiar with and feel comfortable in.
 Or, you may be entering unchartered territory.
 If that’s the case, research is essential to avoid unnecessary risk.
 For example, some cities are well known for pick pockets, so you’ll need to be extra careful when storing important and expensive items like phones in your pockets.
 Depending on where you’re going, reading up on the current political situation at your destination could also be prudent.

 Perhaps you’re travelling to a city or country with a different culture and customs to your own.
 Avoid looking foolish or, worse, causing offence, by researching the differences in behaviour and manners before you arrive.
 For example, if you’re taking potential clients for a meal, do you know the etiquette on tipping, or when to give people your business cards?
 Or, if you’re visiting a country where English isn’t the common language, you could even learn a few basic phrases, such as greetings and “thank you”, which could make all the difference when making a good first impression.

 Prepare your travel documents

 Hours of careful preparation and research will all be wasted if you forget vital travel documents.
-Traveling between countries requires a current, valid passport, travel tickets and sometimes a visa.
+Travelling between countries requires a current, valid passport, travel tickets and sometimes a visa.
 It’s key to research whether or not you need a visa as soon as possible, even if you are just transiting through a country, without stepping foot outside the airport.
 Some embassies can take a number of days or even weeks to issue visas.
-Even if you’re not traveling to a different country, you may need photo ID to clarify that your name corresponds to the one on the ticket - your passport or driving licence are the best options so keep them safe at all times.
+Even if you’re not travelling to a different country, you may need photo ID to clarify that your name corresponds to the one on the ticket - your passport or driving licence are the best options so keep them safe at all times.